DIY lavender sachets sewing tutorial

 - Pin the sides and the bottom and sew with 1/4″ allowance.

 - Finish the seams with a serger or a zig zag stitch

 - Turn the top inside, about 1/2″ and press.

-- Fill a little over 2/3 of the bag with lavender buds.
+- Fill about 2/3 of the bag with lavender buds.

 And your lavender sachet is ready to use!
 Enjoy!

 Pin to save for later